isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/Singapore AI Research Week.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>10:30 - 11:30</p>
+<p>10:00 - 11:00</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>A*STAR Distinguished Lecture: NLP is Dead, Long Live NLP by <strong><em>A*STAR</em></strong>
+<p>A*STAR I<sup>2</sup>R Emerging Frontiers Talk: NLP is Dead, Long Live
+NLP by Prof. Pascale Fung by <strong><em>A*STAR</em></strong>
 </p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>About</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Large language models with multi-tasking capabilities have emerged in
+<p>Large language models (LLMs) with multi-tasking capabilities have emerged
-the last several years and made traditional NLP tasks, such as ASR, machine translation, summarization, text generation, sentiment analysis, as well as intermedia NLP tasks such as POS tagging, parsing, named entity recognition, textual entailment, etc.,&nbsp; obsolete.
-It is fair to say that the field of NLP, as defined by these tasks, is dead.
-It is also evident in conferences such as&nbsp; ACL and EMNLP where the vast majority of work is based on some form of LLM pre-training or post-training.
-Indeed, LLM research has both expanded beyond traditional NLP areas and replaced the latter.
-Quo Vadis NLP?</p>
-<p>In this talk, I argue that, following LLMs, language research is more
-relevant than ever.
-The emergence of agentic systems marks a new milestone in human-machine interactions.&nbsp; I propose a new framework of language research that looks into mental world modeling, which parallels physical world modeling.
+in the last several years and made traditional NLP tasks obsolete.
+It is fair to say that the field of NLP is dead.
+LLMs research has both expanded beyond traditional NLP areas and replaced the latter.
+Quo Vadis NLP?
+In this talk, Prof. Fung proposes a new framework of language research that looks into mental world modeling, which parallels physical world modeling.
 Language both represents and shapes the “mental world models” of humans, enabling us to reason, plan, emote, learn, innovate and create.
-Natural language research, therefore, should endeavor to come up with better and more efficient mental world models than current LLMs.
-The scope of “language” should expand to include non-iconographic languages such as gesture and music.&nbsp; NLP research can thrive again, leading to new innovations in AI.</p>
+Therefore, natural language research should endeavor to come up with better and more efficient mental world models than current LLMs.
+The scope of “language” should expand to include non-iconographic languages such as gesture and music.
+NLP research can thrive again, leading to new innovations in AI.</p>
 </div>
 </details>
 </div>